-- □ Several paper lunch bags, each containing a common object.
+- Several paper lunch bags, each containing a common object.
 Vary the textures and shapes of the objects. - □ A family pet, if you have more than one.
 If not, use a stuffed animal, preferably one with many interesting features (clothing, multicolored fur, unusual markings, etc.).
-A Beanie Baby or Paddington Bear makes a good subject.